Waiwera Hot Springs: Development, over-development and closure

 In the 20th century, the resort was redeveloped into a modern water park which proved to be unsustainable.

 Redevelopment began in the 1950s, and in 1957, the hotel and pools were reopened.
 By the late 1950s and 1960s, the site showed signs of overdevelopment, including additional pools and facilities for "luxury" services.
 In 1969 the water resources had been over-extracted to the point that they ceased to flow.

-Yet, the overproduction pumping from the underground reservoir continued, and more development continued and the site was transformed into a "thrilling water park" which included activities and features such as hydroslides Speed slide, Twister and The Black Hole.
-Other features included 25 pools a water bottling plant, along with the Kids Chute, Lazy River, Movie pool showing 3 movies a day; Aquacise fitness classes and Swimming school.
+Yet, the overproduction pumping from the underground reservoir continued, more development continued and the site was transformed into a "thrilling water park" which included activities and features such as hydroslides Speed slide, Twister and The Black Hole.
+Other features included 25 pools, a water bottling plant, the Kids Chute, Lazy River, movie pool showing 3 movies a day; Aquacise fitness classes and swimming school.

 Throughout the 1960s and 1970s there was "significant pressure reduction" in the reservoir that resulted in "the loss of artesian conditions and led to the desiccation of the hot springs in close succession."
-In time the artesian hydrodynamic activity was partially restored as observed by local people in the 2010s, however as of 2020, there was no activity was observed in the hot spring system itself.
+In time the artesian hydrodynamic activity was partially restored as observed by local people in the 2010s, however as of 2020, no activity was observed in the hot spring system itself.

 In 2008, the property was purchased by Mikhail Khimich, a Russian billionaire, who leased the property to further develop the water bottling plant.
-The water park and resort were underfunded and neglected by Khimich, and were described as "filthy dirty...absolutely terrible."Once again, in 2017, plans were drawn up for renovations, but never implemented.
+The water park and resort were underfunded and neglected by Khimich, and were described as "filthy dirty...absolutely terrible".
+Once again, in 2017, plans were drawn up for renovations, but never implemented.

 In February 2018, the park was closed to visitors and fell into a state of disrepair.
-The commercial establishment, Waiwera Hot Pools, a large thermal spa and water park, was branded as Waiwera Infinity Thermal Spa Resort at the time of closure in 2018.
+The commercial establishment, a large thermal spa and water park, was branded as Waiwera Infinity Thermal Spa Resort at the time of closure in 2018.
 The park had been New Zealand's largest water park.
 The complex claimed 350,000 visitors per year and consisted of 26 pools plus various slides.
 The New Zealand Herald reported that the site had fallen "into a sorry state described by locals as a “bloody mess”", and the temperature of the thermal water had dropped.
-In 2019 Khimich fled the country with one million dollars in debt, but was ordered to return in order to pay back his debts from Waiwera.
+In 2019 Khimich fled the country one million dollars in debt, but was ordered to return in order to pay back his debts from Waiwera.

-In a scientific thermal study report, it was concluded that the highest observed water temperature outflow was not coming from hot springs themselves but rather from the wastewater outflow drainage outlet.
-It was also suggested that the second warmest outflow source might be from a natural origin or it may also be caused by leakage from a formerly capped borehole.
+In a scientific thermal study report, it was concluded that the highest observed water temperature outflow was not coming from the hot springs themselves but rather from the wastewater outflow drainage outlet.
+It was also suggested that the second warmest outflow source might be of natural origin or it may also be caused by leakage from a formerly capped borehole.

 Demolition of the pool complex took place from August to November 2023 in preparation for sale of the site.